 3. Blog like it's going out of fashion

-With all the insights you're gaining from a daily ritual of tweeting, reading and commenting, you'll certainly have plenty to blog about.
-There should be no excuse – every day you should be populating your website with fresh content.
+With all the insights you're gaining from a daily ritual of tweeting, reading and commenting, you'll undoubtedly have plenty to blog about.
+There should be no excuse – populate your website with fresh content daily.
 But not just any content; words and images that are relevant to your target audience.
 Because you're hitting home your specialism as well as tackling your SEO.

 Spotlights and interviews with key people: Sticking to our example theme of architecture and design, why not contact various industry firms or brands, and ask if you can interview or feature them on your blog.
 You might want to talk about their range of products or find out more about a recent installation.

 All of the above can be kept in mind whenever you find some spare time for marketing.
-On a regular basis, make sure you:
+Make sure you:

 Update your website and social media: Make sure you have a compelling value proposition and successfully define your business and who you work with.
 Stay on top of tweets, Instagram posts and comments.
 Don't be inactive; engage with people.